1-irdA/AlgorithmsStatistics/README.md

 # AlgorithmsStatistics
-Java software to make statistics on sorting algorithms on arrays.
+Java software to make statistics on sorting algorithms on arrays.<br/>
+Software realised with JavaFX and Scene Builder.